frederic-perez/AmE-dictionary/data/idioms.md

 __on loan__ Given to someone on a temporary basis.
 __on location__ _Filmed on location._
 __on my end__
-__on occasion__ Once in a while; occasionally. _I don’t really drink, but I do enjoy a nice glass of wine with a meal on occasion._
+__on occasion__ :two: Once in a while; occasionally. _I don’t really drink, but I do enjoy a nice glass of wine with a meal on occasion._
 __on one’s terms__
 __on opposite sides of the barricade(s)__ Occupying conflicting, opposing, and/or contrary positions on some issue or in some situation. _Unfortunately, it seems more and more to be the case that those who would see the economy recover and those who strive for social equality find themselves on opposite sides of the barricade._
 __on par (with someone or something)__